How to Connect SESSION REPLAY¶

 guance.com

-access to any font or image static resources your site depends on by setting the Access-Control-Allow-Origin header, ensuring these resources can be accessed during playback.
+sandbox environment corresponding to the iframe, if certain static resources have not been authorized for a specific domain, your browser will block the request; - Allow access to any font or image static resources your site depends on via the Access-Control-Allow-Origin Header to ensure these resources can be accessed for playback.

 For more details, refer to Cross-Origin Resource Sharing.